 - Antibiotics to treat an ear infection.

-- Anti-fungal medications such as itraconazole to treat fungal infection.
+- Anti-fungal medications such as itraconazole to treat fungal infections.

-- Miticide drugs to kill ear mites, which are a common cause of ear infection in cats due to trauma from scratching.
+- Miticide drugs to kill ear mites, which are a common cause of ear infections in cats due to trauma from scratching.

 - Surgery and/or radiotherapy for malignant tumours.